 - a.
-Where the above guidelines have not been followed or where students have concerns about the instructor's teaching, the student should make the concern known to the appropriate individual in the following sequence: - i.
+Where the above guidelines have not been followed or where students have concerns about the instructor's marking and grading, the student should make the concern known to the appropriate individual in the following sequence: - i.
 Instructor - ii.
 Chair of the department in which the course is taught - iii.
-Dean of the Faculty in which the course is taught (some Faculties have delegated this authority to departments) - A student needing advice on these matters should see the student advisors in the Office of the Dean of Students. - c.
+Dean of the Faculty in which the course is taught (some Faculties have delegated this authority to departments)

+- b.
+A student needing advice on these matters should see an advisor in the Student OmbudService. - c.
 These procedures do not constitute a mechanism for appeals and grievances regarding the academic standing or individual grades of a student.
-Appeals and grievances of that nature are dealt with in §23.8 of the Calendar.

-(4) Assigning Grades: Grades reflect judgements of student achievement made by instructors.
+Appeals and grievances of that nature are dealt with in §23.8 of the Calendar. - (4) Assigning Grades: Grades reflect judgements of student achievement made by instructors and must correspond to the associated descriptor.
 These judgements are based on a combination of absolute achievement and relative performance in a class.
-The instructor should mark in terms of raw scores, rank the assignments in order of merit, and, with due attention to the verbal descriptions of the various grades, assign an appropriate letter grade to each assignment.
+Faculties may define acceptable grading practices in their disciplines.
+Such grading practices must align with the University of Alberta Assessment and Grading Policy and it procedures, which are available online at the University of Alberta Policies and Procedures Online (UAPPOL) website (www.policiesonline.ualberta.ca).